ShuyinOuyang/DS_bench/README.md

 ## Results
-Our experiment results are stored in the folder `experiment_result`.
+Our experiment results are stored in the folder `experiment_results`.

 <img src="fig/experiment_result.png">